droglenc/NCMTH107/modules/ChiSquare_RevEx.md

 &nbsp;

-## General t Distribution Questions
+## General Chi-Square Distribution Questions

 Click on each question to see the answer, click on it again to close the answer.